A trip back in time to Belle-Epoque of Paris

 With the end of the First Empire came new forms of commerce, inspired by the Orientalist fashions initiated by Bonaparte upon his return from Egypt.
-Property developers were seduced by the architecture of the covered Arab markets, from where all sorts of different trades sold their wares.
-Thus they created the first commercial gallery spaces, protecting them from the elements with glass and gas-heating.
+Property developers were seduced by the architecture of the covered Arab markets, where many different tradespeople sold their wares.
+These first shopping centres were designed with glass roofing and gas heating to protect shoppers from the elements.
 The first of these new spaces was the Passage des Panoramas in 1816.

-The contemporary discovery of Pompeii inspired the neo-classical design of the Galerie and thus its ornaments; caduceus of Mercury, anchors and cornucopias adorn the walls.
-Goddesses and nymphs prance around the rotunda which opens onto the long glass-ceilinged passageway.
-On the ground, stunning mosaics created by Giandomenico Facchina cement the Galerie Vivienne's reputation as among the most beautiful of its kind in all of Paris.
+The rediscovery of Pompeii inspired the neo-classical design and decorations of the Galerie such as the Caduceus of Mercury, anchors and cornucopias that adorn the walls.
+Sculptures of goddesses and nymphs ornament the rotunda, which opens onto the long glass-ceilinged passageway, while stunning mosaics created by Giandomenico Facchina embellish the floors, earning the Galerie Vivienne a reputation as one of the most beautiful of its kind in all of Paris.